 "What blue circle?"

-I came back from the bedroom where I was softly banging my head
+I came back from the bedroom where I was softly banging my head into a pillow.

-Well, you've read that one so of course there is no blue
+Well, you've read that one so of course there is no blue circle.

 "So how do I know I've read it?"

 "Oh, yes, little invisible blue circle: the international symbol for Already Read It.
 How COULD I forget that?
 The problem was, I was looking for an invisible RED circle.
 How silly of me."

 No sarcasm there, of course.

 The blue apple up in the left hand corner, choose Logout.